-Organizing a pop up camper is tricky business.
+Organizing your pop up camper is tricky business.
+We totally get it.
 Space is at a premium.
-You’ve probably all seen the pictures of our pop up camper makeover.
+You’ve probably all seen the pictures of our pop up camper makeover by now.
 I’m pretty proud of our hard work, so I show them off a lot. 😉

 But I get asked quite a bit if this is what our camper really looks like when we camp, and how in the world do we pack a family of five in a small trailer for a 3-week road trip.
 The answer is no, the camper definitely does not look like this when we camp.
 I loved dressing our little PUP up for her glamour shots, but using the camper like this isn’t practical for us.
 For one thing, we have three kids.
 I would spend my entire trip cleaning up after them if I wanted the camper to look nearly this nice.
 Having three kids means we need the dinette to be used as a bed more than a table, and we really need to utilize that counter space for storage.
 For those of you who wonder how we organize this little PUP for our road trips, this post is for you.